cagross/react-specials/README.md

 `npx cypress open --config pluginsFile=false`

-After, the Cypress GUI should open, which will list all three test files.
+After, the Cypress GUI should open, which will list all test files.
 You have the option to run each individually, or run them all (see screenshot below).

 <img src="images-readme/sp-cypress-gui.jpg" alt="Screenshot of Cypress GUI." title = "Cypress GUI."/>

-3. To execute all tests, click the 'Run 3 integration specs' link in the top right.
+3. To execute all tests, click the 'Run 2 integration specs' link in the top right.
 A browser window should open and automatically execute all Cypress tests.
 They should all complete, and show passing results, as in the screenshot below).

 <img src="images-readme/sp-cypress-results.jpg" alt="Screenshot of Cypress GUI." title = "Cypress GUI."/>